JuanCarvajalDossman/EEG_Models/README.md

 # EEG_Models

-Scripts used to train Seizure dtetction models on EEG Data.
+Scripts used to train seizure detection models on EEG data for the Epilepsy project.